 Spending time with gorillas is the experience of a lifetime, but why stay at Sabyinyo Silverback Lodge while doing so?
 Sabyinyo is luxurious, yes, but everything comes down to this lodge’s unbelievable location.
-When beginning your treks, being directly adjacent to the park makes mornings a breeze: wake to piping hot coffee delivered to your room, and soon after you’re whisked down to the park headquarters—no need for long drives between locations.
-And once your trek is done, you can enjoy the phenomenal views: the peaks of the volcanoes rising through the mist, the lush green rolling hills, and you on your private veranda with a relaxing cocktail, drinking in the beauty of Rwanda.
+When beginning your gorilla safari, being directly adjacent to the park makes mornings a breeze: wake to piping hot coffee delivered to your room, and soon after you’re whisked down to the park headquarters—no need for long drives between locations.
+And once your gorilla trek is done, you can enjoy the phenomenal views: the peaks of the volcanoes rising through the mist, the lush green rolling hills, and you on your private veranda with a relaxing cocktail, drinking in the beauty of Rwanda.

 Lush and green, Rwanda’s Parc National des Volcans is the quintessential jungle paradise, with the velvet-green slopes of the Virunga volcanoes as a stunning centerpiece.
 Buzzing with the sounds of jungle life, this rainforest still hosts the soft morning mists that gave Dr. Dian Fossey the title for her legendary book Gorillas in the Mist.
 And the rare and regal mountain gorilla still calls this place home: there are less than 900 of these amazing creatures left in the world.

 The setting for adventure could not be more perfect: Sabyinyo Silverback Lodge provides stunning views of the majestic Virunga volcanoes and the patchwork of verdant farmland in the valley below.
-The lodge’s warm wood-and-stone aesthetic perfectly complements the striking mountain scenery, while the five cottages, two suites and one family suite are all spacious and bright, with private verandas and cozy fireplaces.
+The lodge’s warm wood-and-stone aesthetic perfectly complements the striking mountain scenery, while the five luxury cottages, two suites and one family suite are all spacious and bright, with private verandas and cozy fireplaces.
 Local fabrics and neutral tones dominate the decorating for an authentic look.

 Sabyinyo Silverback Lodge is happy to host children of all ages.
 Please note that children under fifteen are not permitted by park regulations to visit the gorillas.